ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

 As a result of this piece of code, we are able to read in a 'pretty' way the whole Html document tree from the page and recognize the useful lines in terms of our goals.
 We complement this with the 'inspect' tool in the browser.

 ### 2. Get the raw data
 For each topic, Stack OverFlow displays a list with a maximum of 50 questions per page.
-We define a 'containers' as the table which contains all those questions.
-We are willing to extract the date, views, answers, and votes from each question in that table, which will be 'container in containers.
+We define a 'containers' as the table which contains all those questions in one page.
+We are willing to extract the date, views, answers, and votes from each question in that table, which will be 'container in containers'.

 ```python
 containers = soup.find('div', {'id':'questions'}).findAll('div', {'class':'mln24'})